-How to Help Your Dog with Separation Anxiety
+How to Help Separation Anxiety in Dogs

 One of the many great things about owning a dog is their unconditional love for you.
 But while it’s heartwarming to come home to a pet who is excited to see you, discovering scratched walls, torn couches and chewed-up pillows upon your return isn’t quite as pleasant.
 The root of these kinds of behaviors may lie in dog separation anxiety.

+What causes separation anxiety in dogs?
 Separation anxiety is triggered in dogs when their owners leave them alone.
 Symptoms often begin as soon as nervous dogs realize their owners are preparing to exit, and may escalate once they find themselves alone.
 Signs of dog separation anxiety include:

 - Barking, whining and howling.
 Your dog may start vocalizing as soon as they see you gathering your keys and putting on your shoes — and it will likely get worse once you leave.
 While you won’t be around to hear their unhappiness, if your neighbors are home, you’ll probably find out about it pretty quickly.

 - Destruction of the home.
 Scratched walls and chewed household objects are some of the most obvious ways your dog is telling you they’re not happy you’ve left the house.
 This is problematic not only because you’ll need to replace items or repair the damage, but also because your pup could suffer from injuries like broken teeth and damaged nails.

 - Urinating and defecating.
 If your dog is usually housetrained but soils the house while you’re gone, separation anxiety may be to blame — especially if your dog is otherwise physically healthy.

 - Escaping.
 You can often tell if your dog tried to escape (even if they didn’t succeed) by examining them for broken teeth, scraped paws and damaged nails.
 Windows and doors will likely have scratches and chew marks as well.